sheldonldev/doc/learning-path/courses.md

 ## Advanced

-Im still learning in this part
+I'm still learning in this part

 * [ ] Algorithms